extdn/extension-release-db-m2/README.md

 # ExtDN Extension Releases Database (Magento 2)
 Intended to become the data source for the [dashboard extension](https://github.com/extdn/extension-dashboard-m2).

-The aim is to keep barrier to contribute as low as possible.
+The aim is to keep the barrier to contribute as low as possible.
 For now the output is a simple csv file.

 Usage: